-Never try to insert foreign objects in the CD player or the magazine.
+Never try to insert foreign objects in the CD player or the CD changer.

 Handle a CD by its edges; never touch either surface.
 Do not place stabilizer rings or labels on the CD.
-These, along with contamination from fingerprints, liquids, and felt-tip pens, can cause the CD to not play properly, or possibly jam in the drive.
-If you see an error message in the display while playing a CD, find the cause in the chart to the right.
-If you cannot clear the error message, take your vehicle to your dealer.
+These, along with contamination from fingerprints, liquids, and felt-tip pens, can cause the CD to not play properly or possibly jam in the drive.